Skip to main content

 Why duplicates sometimes happen

-Note: If you see duplicates, check if the unlinked one has an email.
-If not, you can link them manually in Jump using the steps below.
+Note: If you see duplicates, you can link them manually in Jump using the steps below.
 This will help future meetings match automatically.

 How to manually link a participant